vckyou/Reforestation/README.md

-## Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+## I considered building the patio by myself.
+But I didn't have the stones.